What is an organ transplant?

 Depression is common after an organ transplant.
 If you think you may be depressed, get help.
 The earlier depression is treated, the more quickly you will feel better.

 You may need to make some lifestyle changes to keep your new organ healthy and strong.
 This can include eating healthy foods, getting regular exercise, and getting enough sleep.
-Your doctor can help you plan any needed changes.
-Keeping in touch with your transplant coordinator and your local primary doctor, taking your medicines, going to your doctor appointments, and making lifestyle changes are all important.

 Who can be an organ donor?